 The association between Gaucher disease and cherry red spots at the macula is questionable.

-Thus, when there is inner retinal opacification, the reddish color of the vascular choroid and the RPE is still seen through the foveola which is surrounded by an area of the white/opacified retina; this gives rise to the typical cherry-red spot.
-The size of the cherry red spot depends on the size of foveola.
+Thus, when there is inner retinal opacification, the reddish color of the vascular choroid and the RPE is still seen through the foveola, which is surrounded by an area of the white/opacified retina; this gives rise to the typical cherry-red spot.
+The size of the cherry-red spot depends on the size of the foveola.

 As the color of choroid and RPE varies with racial variation, the color of foveola or the central dot may change according to race.
-A true cherry-red spot presents in Caucasians.
-The color of foveola was brown causing cherry brown spot in Canadian aboriginal child with Sandhoff disease and black in a patient of east Indian race creating a cherry black spot in Sandhoff disease.
+A true cherry-red spot presents in whites.
+The color of foveola was brown, causing cherry brown spot in a Canadian aboriginal child with Sandhoff disease and black in a patient of east Indian race creating a cherry black spot in Sandhoff disease.
 Thus an alternate name of 'perifoveal white patch' has been suggested.

 Therefore for cherry-red spot to be seen, the vascularity of choroid needs to be intact.
-In cases of ophthalmic artery occlusion, there is a compromise to the vascular supply to retina, choroid and optic nerve head circulation.
-There is retinal opacification without cherry red spot and severe vision loss which might cause no perception of light or inaccurate projection of rays.
+In cases of ophthalmic artery occlusion, there is a compromise to the vascular supply to retina, choroid, and optic nerve head circulation.
+There is retinal opacification without a cherry red spot and severe vision loss, which might cause no perception of light or inaccurate projection of rays.

 The opacification of inner retinal may be due to:

 Tay-Sachs disease demonstrates an accumulation of GM2 gangliosides in the brain, spinal cord, heart, liver, spleen, and ganglion cells of the retina.
-Typically, a ballooned appearance of the neurons is a feature which has vacuoles in the cytoplasm composed of distended lysosomes filled with gangliosides.
+Typically, a ballooned appearance of the neurons is a feature that has vacuoles in the cytoplasm composed of distended lysosomes filled with gangliosides.
 Stain with oil red O or Sudan black B is positive.
-Electron microscopy reveals whorled deposits within lysosome which have a multilayered appearance like a cut section of an onion.
+Electron microscopy reveals whorled deposits within the lysosome, which have a multilayered appearance like a cut section of an onion.